ergo-services/ergo/README.md

 The one thing that makes embedded EPMD different is the behavior of handling connection hangs - if ergo' node is running as an EPMD client and lost connection it tries either to run its own embedded EPMD service or to restore the lost connection.

-As an extra option we provide EPMD service as a standalone application.
+As an extra option, we provide EPMD service as a standalone application.
 There is a simple drop-in replacement of the original Erlang' epmd daemon.

 `go get -u github.com/halturin/ergo/cmd/epmd`